 For students, Kemler said the collection offers many avenues to improve their visual literacy.
 He is also quick to point out that a core value of Grand Valley is to share its art with the greater community, and this is no exception.
 Community members, with notice, can see the pieces at the Engagement Lab within the newly created Art Storage Facility on Winter Avenue in Grand Rapids.

 “This is truly a community collection,” Kemler said.

-The process of bringing the collection to Grand Valley started with Henry Matthews answering a random phone call in March 2018.
-Little did he know that the call would lead him to what he called a “pot of gold.”
+The process of bringing the collection to Grand Valley started with Ivo Soljan, retired professor of English, connecting Henry Matthews with the Gilberts about the collection.
+Little did Matthews know that the connection would lead him to what he called a “pot of gold.”

 Matthews is the founding director of Galleries and Collections and is now the distinguished university associate, Galleries and Collections.
 Through the years he has heard from many people who wanted to share works with the university, often leading to meaningful discoveries.